MikeDigitize/cra/README.md

 # My Create React App

-React
-Jest
-Babel
-Webpack dev server
+React, Jest, Babel and Webpack dev server.

-All set up and ready to go
+All set up and ready to go...